SigmaWrath/Tukupu-Published/content/zz_Prep/Adventure - The Fey Line.md

 ### Premise
 A marvel of arcane engineering, the Fey Line is an inter-dimensional "train" that takes passengers on a 36-hour journey from [[Vesperia]] (the Material Plane) to the [[Feywild]], to the realm of vibrant nature unrestrained, of chaos and emotion and magic.

-Pleasantries found their way aboard the Fey Line.
-They quickly dream-possessed (different from Charmed) the staff (who is almost entirely elven, with a couple humans).
-They've been quietly stealing away depressed passengers to feed on their dreams, by using special mead (brewed in the Summer Carriage) to dream-possess them.
-On one of these attempts, they used a dream-possessed human passenger (Wu Ying) to try to force-feed mead to an elf (who was of a religion that didn't drink mead)—however, this failed, and the elf thought he was being attacked.
+[[Pleasantries]] found their way aboard the Fey Line.
+They quickly possessed the staff (who is almost entirely elven, with a couple humans) using special mead they brewed in the Summer Carriage of the train.
+The also used the staff to deliver mead to passengers to possess them through the mead.
+On one of these attempts, they used a dream-possessed human passenger (Wu Ying) to try to force-feed mead to an elf (who was of a religion that didn't drink alcohol)—however, this failed, and the elf thought he was being attacked.
 A struggle ensued, and Wu Ying got hurt, which broke the possession.
 In the heat of the fight, they spinning-side-kicked Kameaka in the chest, sending him flying off the cliff in the Spring Carriage.

 Wu Ying is now running through the Winter Carriage, repossessed after he drank more mead while hyperventilating about accidentally killing someone.
 ### Clue Map